Virus worries haunt workers demanding rights on May Day

 A holiday atmosphere enlivened South Africa’s streets, as May Day was also when the country began easing its strict lockdown.
 People were permitted to walk outside for exercise, and some returned to work.

-The country where the coronavirus first erupted also continued opening up again: China’s ancient, majestic Forbidden City reopened on Friday with all tickets for the May 1-5 holiday sold out, and a limit of 5,000 visitors a day, down from the earlier maximum of 80,000.
+The country where the coronavirus first erupted also continued opening up again: All tickets for China’s majestic Forbidden City were sold out for the May 1-5 holiday, though attendance was limited to 5,000 visitors a day, down from the earlier maximum of 80,000.

 Visitor Bian Jiang reveled at the chance to visit without huge crowds and said, "When walking in some areas without others around, I felt like I'm getting back to history.”